Goutam Ghose

 In 2012, the Government of West Bengal honored him with the Banga Bibhushan for lifetime achievement.
 Acknowledging his contributions to film, he was awarded the Knighthood of the Star of the Italian Solidarity in July 2006.

 Early life

 Goutam Ghose was born on 24 July 1950 in Calcutta, India to Santana and Prof. Himangshu Kumar Ghose.
 His kindergarten days began at the St John's Diocesan School (now an all-girls school).
 He studied there till class 4 and then moved to the neighboring Cathedral Missionary Boys' School.
 He graduated from the University of Calcutta.

 Career

 He started making documentaries in 1973.
 Took active part in group theatre movement in Calcutta.
 Also dedicated some time as a Photojournalist.
 Made his first documentary– New Earth in 1973 followed by Hungry Autumn.
 Since then, he has made a number of feature films and documentaries.
-Ghose was greatly influenced by the movie of Akira Kurosawa, Satyajit Ray, Ritwik Ghatak, Rajen Tarafdar, Mrinal Sen and Ajoy Kar who had heralded a new era in Bengali movie through his works.
+Ghose was greatly influenced by the movies of Akira Kurosawa, Satyajit Ray, Ritwik Ghatak, Rajen Tarafdar, Mrinal Sen and Ajoy Kar who had heralded a new era in Bengali movie through his works.